MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/how-to-print-vat-reports-duplicate.md

     ms.author: sgroespe

 ---
-# How to: Print VAT Reports-duplicate
+# How to: Print VAT Reports
 [!INCLUDE[d365fin](../../includes/d365fin_md.md)] includes VAT reports that you can use to submit information about VAT to the authorities.
 The following VAT reports are available for Germany:

 -   **Sales VAT Adv.
 Not.
 Acc.
 Proof**